Instructional Leadership – Instructional Technology Concentration (PhD)

-The Instructional Leadership PhD with an Instructional Technology concentration is an 84-hour degree.
-It is comprised of 60 hours of coursework (48 of which must be beyond the Master’s degree) and 24 hours of dissertation credit.
+The Instructional Leadership PhD with an Instructional Technology concentration requires a minimum of 84 credit hours beyond the master's degree.
+It is comprised of 60 hours of coursework and 24 hours of dissertation credit.

 - Within the first 30 hours of study, copies of students’ Program of Study Form must be submitted to the department and to the graduate school.
 Any changes to the program of study must be made by completing a course substitution form.

-- All requirements must be completed within seven years.
+- All requirements must be completed within nine years.
 Credit earned in the six years preceding enrollment in the doctoral program may be applied.

 Instructional Leadership, PhD (Social and Cultural Studies)